 Relationship marketing is a mix of marketing tactics companies use to build lasting customer relationships.
 It involves methods for improving customer experiences and focuses on attaining long-term customer loyalty by getting customers emotionally involved with the business.

 The main goal of customer relationship marketing is to ensure and sustain repetitive sales by building customers’ confidence in the product.
 It’s a complete departure from transactional marketing, which doesn’t pursue the customer after the first transaction.
-Instead, in relationship marketing, the purpose is to customer retention by prioritizing customer satisfaction over sales.
+Instead, in relationship marketing, the purpose is customer retention by prioritizing customer satisfaction over sales.

 The growing use of the internet has led to the development of several types of relationship marketing that any business should pursue.
 Companies may use social media platforms, email, text messaging, or websites in the online space.